freelan-developers/freelan/README.md

 Most FreeLAN related projects have the same architecture and are built the same way.
 That is, instead of having similar build scripts duplicated for each library, we decided it was better to have an unique method for that.

-Every time the FreeLAN build tools are improved, every other library can benefit from it.
+Every time the Freelan build tools are improved, every other library can benefit from it.

 The tools can build projects for Windows, Linux Mac OSX and probably any other UNIX based operating system.